troclaux/notes/aws.md

 ## aws support plans

 - basic/free: available to all aws customers by default
-  - offers access to aws documentation and discussion forums
+  - offers access to aws documentation and discussion forums (AWS Support Forums)
 - developer: cheapest paid tier for testing
+  - offers access to aws documentation and discussion forums (AWS Support Forums)
-  - AWS Support API
+  - AWS Support API: allows you to integrate aws support into your applications
+    - allows you to programmatically interact with your aws support cases
 - business: for production systems
 - enterprise: mission-critical + TAM (Technical Account Manager) + Concierge Support (billing and account assistance)